WEAR-TV: News operation

 Since WEAR is the only major-network station licensed on the Florida side of the market, the station's newscasts tend to focus more on Pensacola.
 It does, however, operate a bureau on Dauphin Street in downtown Mobile.
-Because of WEAR's hour-long 10:00 p.m. newscast, it is one of the last ABC affiliates to continue to air the network's late night programming (including Nightline and presently Jimmy Kimmel Live! since the two shows switched timeslots nationally in January 2013) on a half-hour tape delay, starting at 11:00 p.m.
-The additional half-hour of the 10:00 p.m. broadcast began as Channel 3 News Extra, but has since evolved into an extension of the 10:00 p.m. newscast.
+Because of WEAR's then-hour-long 10 p.m. newscast, it was one of the last ABC affiliates to continue to air the network's late night programming (including Nightline and presently Jimmy Kimmel Live! since the two shows switched timeslots nationally in January 2013) on a half-hour tape delay, starting at 11 p.m.
+The additional half-hour of the 10 p.m. broadcast began as Channel 3 News Extra, but has since evolved into an extension of the 10 p.m. newscast.

-The station launched a 4:00 p.m. newscast in December 2007.
+The station launched a 4 p.m. newscast in December 2007.
 On September 7, 2008, WEAR-TV was the first station in the Mobile–Pensacola market to begin broadcasting its local newscasts in high definition; field video remained pillarboxed for almost three years, until widescreen and eventually high definition video began supplementing the newscasts in 2011.
 On July 15, 2013, the weekday edition of WEAR's morning newscast, 3 in the Morning expanded by a half-hour, moving its start time to 4:30 a.m., putting them in competition with WALA's already existing 4:30 a.m. newscast.

-On August 12, 2013, WEAR launched a new half-hour, weeknight-only newscast at 9:00 p.m. on sister station WFGX.
-The newscast airs in direct competition with WALA's long-established, dominant, and hour-long 9:00 p.m. newscast.
-This marked the first time that newscasts have aired on WFGX since it shut down its in-house news department in 1998 after two years (the 6:30 and 9:00 p.m. newscasts WFGX produced specifically focused on Okaloosa County, Florida).
+On August 12, 2013, WEAR launched a new half-hour, weeknight-only newscast at 9 p.m. on sister station WFGX.
+The newscast airs in direct competition with WALA's long-established, dominant, and hour-long 9 p.m. newscast.
+This marked the first time that newscasts have aired on WFGX since it shut down its in-house news department in 1998 after two years (the 6:30 and 9 p.m. newscasts WFGX produced specifically focused on Okaloosa County, Florida).
+This newscast was canceled in the fall of 2021 when Sinclair launched the evening editions of The National News Desk across their secondary stations.

+In April 2023, after the downsizing of WPMI's operations in Mobile, weekend newscasts began to be produced out of WEAR for NBC 15 as either a straight simulcast or pre-recorded if it interferes with the air time of WEAR.
+Reporters and on-air staffers from WEAR supplement NBC 15's coverage and have filled in for staffers if they are not available.

+On September 29, 2025, WEAR launched The Morning Current, a 7–8 a.m. extension of WEAR's morning news on sister station WFGX.